Bowflex’s C6 and Sole’s SB900 are both top options for spin bikes in the $1000 price range, but they’re quite different when you think about it.

 We’re coming down to the end of this comparison, so it’s probably about time to talk dineros.

-At the time of writing this, both bikes come with the same full retail asking price of:
+At the time of writing this, these bikes come with the following full retail prices:

 Overall though, I think both bikes are priced fairly, considering everything each has to offer.